 History & News About LunaJoy

 Founded in 2021, LunaJoy specializes in women’s mental health through all phases of life.2 LunaJoy Health strives to make mental health services accessible through psychotherapy, medication management, genetic testing, coaching, and holistic wellness.
-LunaJoy appears to have secured approximately $6.6 million in funding, and as of April 2024, launched an integrative care program, LunaCare.3
+It secured a round of seed funding of $4.2 million in April 2024, the same month it launched its integrative care program, LunaCare.3

 -